 Other Operational Services

 Payment service providers, offsite storage, confidential waste processors and mailing houses.

 These are currently Online Communities, E Learning courses, Psych Source services and some conference and event bookings.

-Members of the Society that carry out work on behalf of the Society.
+Members of the BPS that carry out work on behalf of the society.

 You have a number of rights with regards to your personal data: